benSepanski/bricklib/gene/README.md

 This directory builds three benchmarks:
 * `single-gene-6d`: Runs the stencil experiments on a single GPU for both GENE and Bricks implementations
-* `mpi-gene6d`: Runs the 2D stencil experiment across multiple GPUs for both GENE and Bricks implementations
 * `fft-gene-6d`: Computes a 1-dimensional FFT along the j-axis for both array and Bricks layouts using cuFFT

 ## Setup

-For our SC 2022 submission, we have automated the setup using [Docker](https://www.docker.com) and [Shifter](https://docs.nersc.gov/development/shifter/) through NERSC.
+For our SC 2022 MCHPC submission, we have automated the setup using [Docker](https://www.docker.com) and [Shifter](https://docs.nersc.gov/development/shifter/) through NERSC.
 The Dockerfile is located in the `docker` directory, if you wish to see the setup for yourself.
 To replicate the results, please follow [the Shifter setup instructions](#setup-using-shifter-on-perlmutter)